maxpmaxp/pdfreader/doc/examples/navigate_objects.rst

   >>> catalog = doc.root

 To walk through the document you need to know object attributes and possible values.
-It can be found on `PDF-1.7 specification <https://www.adobe.com/content/dam/acom/en/devnet/pdf/pdfs/PDF32000_2008.pdf>`_ Then simply use the attribute name in your python code.
+It can be found on `PDF-1.7 specification <https://www.adobe.com/content/dam/acom/en/devnet/pdf/pdfs/PDF32000_2008.pdf>`_.
+ Then simply use attribute names in your python code.

 .. doctest::